WeblateOrg/weblate/docs/user/translating.rst

 Managing glossaries
 +++++++++++++++++++

 On the :guilabel:`Glossaries` tab of each project page, you can edit existing glossaries.
-An empty glossary for a given project is automatically created when a language is added to a component (to do this, select a component, its :guilabel:`Translation` tab and click :guilabel:`Start new translation`).
-Once a glossary exists, it will also show up in this list.

 .. image:: /images/project-glossaries.png

-Glossaries are shared among all components of the same project.
+An empty glossary for a given project is automatically created when project is created.
+Glossaries are shared among all components of the same project and you can also choose to share them with another projects.
+You can do this only for projects you can administer.

 On this list, you can choose which glossary to manage (all languages used in the current project are shown).
 Following one of the language links will lead you to a page which can be used to edit, import or export the selected glossary, or view the edit history:

 .. image:: /images/glossary-edit.png